algorich/code-snippets/deploy/README.md

 the rails root path.

 Walk thown all capistrano files and ajust the configs.
-Remember to choose a database (myqls or postgresql), removing the comment on deploy.rb file.
+Remember to choose a database (mysql or postgresql), removing the comment on deploy.rb file.

 ### Project dependencies